rebecca's insite

 Welcome to my blog!
-Here, you'll find a tapestry of thoughts on life, work, and the subtle art of personal growth.
+Here, you'll find a tapestry of thoughts on life, work, and personal growth.
 Each post is crafted to inspire reflection and provoke dialogue—both with oneself and others.
-I encourage you to dive into the discussions, share your insights, and join a community eager to explore the depths of thoughtful engagement.
-Whether a seasoned reader or a new visitor, your perspectives are valued and vital to the rich conversations that unfold.
+FEEL FREE TO share your insights AND explore the depths of thoughtful engagement.

 Beyond the Hustle: Reclaiming My Service Mindset

-The Mirage of Urgency and the Shifting Foundation
+The Mirage of Urgency and Shifting Foundation

 In the world of startup culture and high-growth firms, “pivoting” is often romanticized as a fast-paced, exciting shift in strategy.
 In my recent reality, a pivot is much more sober.
 It is the quiet, courageous decision to walk away from a chaotic environment and move toward one that offers the stability needed to rebuild and refocus.